Wednesday, December 31, 2008

 Chef Joel performing a dance of "STOMP" with pots and pans.

-Supposingly, he was to be a farmer, but somehow I thought he looked more like a swordsman.
+Supposedly, he was to be a farmer, but somehow I thought he looked more like a swordsman.

-Guy smiley is so happy that we were there to catch his performance in his school concert.
+Guy smiley is so happy that we were there to catch his performance at his school concert.
 Although, he is not graduating till he's in K2 next year, however seeing him grown at a tremendous pace and is now able to perform 2 dances for me, makes me wanna tear again.
-I can't imagine when he graduate next year, I'll probably have to wear my sunnies and bring more tissues.
+I can't imagine when he graduates next year, I'll probably have to wear my sunnies and bring more tissues.

 As you can see, it's always Joel bullying Bryan.

+Lady-killer swordsman!
 Mr Baey in the making?

 Among his "boy" friends (so called)